kofaysi/NBS-tilde-vlna/README.md

 # NBS-tilde-vlna

-Plugin to Joomla editor inserting and removing non-breakable spaces in the text
+Plugin to Joomla JCE editor inserting and removing non-breakable spaces in the text.

 ## Getting Started